 Melbourne weather in November

 The weather in Melbourne during November starts to take on a more summery feel.
-Average temperatures typically range from 15 to 25 degrees Celsius (59 to 77 degrees Fahrenheit).
+Temperatures range from 13 to 32 degrees Celsius (55 to 90 degrees Fahrenheit), with an average temperature of 20.5 (69 Fahrenheit).

 While it’s not unusual to encounter a few showers here and there, the month is generally drier, which means more outdoor activities.
-It’s the perfect time to bask in Melbourne’s parks and gardens or take in the scenic beauty of the city without worrying too much about unexpected rain (yeah, but we still have four seasons in a day, of course…).
+It’s the perfect time to hang out in Melbourne’s parks and gardens or take in the scenic beauty of the city without worrying too much about unexpected rain (yeah, but we still have four seasons in a day, of course…).
+Having said that, November last year was one of the wettest Novembers, so expect the unexpected!

 Check the upcoming Melbourne weather forecast online, and read my full guide to spring in Melbourne.